mfalfafa/shopee-price-match-guarantee/README.md

 ## Reproducibility Guide

-> This guide assume you have necessary files (full dataset provided by Shopee), move it to correct directory path and run it on Kaggle Notebook.
+> This guide assume you have necessary files (full dataset provided by Shopee and dependency datasets), move it to correct directory path and run it on Kaggle Notebook.

 1. Run `text-vectorizer.ipynb`, `text-cleaner.ipynb`
 2. Run `tfrecord-512-gen.ipynb`